June 12, 2017 *Adult Content*

 After our coffee tour we pulled the scooter over at a random restaurant and shared lunch and a slice of milk crepe cake for dessert.
 I had a glass of chardonnay.

 We spent the rest of the day looking at local art.
-We bought a handmade chopping board for our new condo.
-It was made from teak wood from Java.
+We bought a handmade chopping board made from teak wood from Java for our new condo.
 We also bought a beautiful dreamcatcher.
 I got a pair of feather earrings for Lizzie and a pair for myself.
 Eric was so happy driving us around on the scooter.
 I can’t believe I get to be his passenger.

 Ubud was artistic, peaceful, dreamy, and deeply spiritual.
 Each morning we were given gifts of inspiration.
 We are excited about Canggu.
 There’s so much more to see, taste, and feel.
 Now that we are comfortable on a scooter, we have the freedom to explore the island of Bali at our own pace and acquire a more authentic experience.

 It’s my last day of being in my 20s.
 I want to remember these enriching experiences.
 I want to channel my deepest gratitude.
 And so I write…